KatTiel/stroke_binary_classification_CNN/README.md

 - bmi
 - smoking status

-## Strategies to Diminish Overfitting (5)
+## Strategies to Diminish Overfitting
 To avoid overfitting of the model, the following aspects were added:

 ### Dropout
 Randomly selected neurons are dropped out or ignored with a certain probability.
 This encourages generalization as the network does not rely too heabily on individual neurons.

 ### Early Stopping
 During training, the model's performance on the validation set is monitored.
 The training is stopped and the weights are restored when the performance on the validation set diminishes.
-This prevents the model from learning noise in the training data.
+This prevents the model from learning noise in the training data (5).

-## Performance Measurements (5)
+## Performance Measurements
 ### Binary Accuracy
 Accuracy = Number of correctly classified instances/Total number of instances

 Initially, binary accuracy served as an intital performance marker for the ***validation*** set:
-Best *Validation* Accuracy: 0.9532
+:arrow_right: Best *Validation* Accuracy: 0.9532

 However, due to the dataset's imbalance, acccuracy proved inadequate as a performance measure.
 Instead, a Receiver Operating Characteristic (ROC) Curve was employed, with the Area Under the ROC Curve (AUC) serving as the performance indicator.

 ### ROC AUC
-ROC is a plot of True Positive Rate ('Recall': True Positives/True Positives+False Negatives)/False Positive Rate (FPR, 1- True Negative Rate(TNR))
+ROC = True Positive Rate ('Recall': True Positives/True Positives+False Negatives)/False Positive Rate (FPR, 1- True Negative Rate(TNR)) as a plot

 AUC = Area under the ROC curve which quantifies overall performance of a binary classifier